JuliaDynamics/Associations.jl/docs/src/index.md

 - [`JointDistanceDistributionTTest`](@ref)
 - [`SMeasureTest`](@ref)

-For those interested, low-level methods are available individual method pages in the menu on the left.
+For those interested, low-level methods are available individual method pages under `Package ecosystem` in the menu.
 These also provide a bit more information on each of the causality statistics.

 ### [CausalityToolsBase](@ref custom_delay_reconstructions)